mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/release-notes/index.md

 ---
 layout: layout.pug
 navigationTitle: Release Notes
-excerpt: Release notes for DC/OS Data Science Engine
+excerpt: Discover the new features, updates, and known limitations in this release of the DC/OS Data Science Engine
 title: Release Notes
 menuWeight: 0
 enterprise: true